Mirjana Spoljaric Egger

-Life and work
+Education

 Egger studied philosophy, economics and international law at the University of Basel and the University of Geneva.
 She finished her studies with a master's degree.
 She then worked as a research assistant at the Faculty of Law of the University of Basel.

+Career

+Swiss Government

 In 2000, she joined the Federal Department of Foreign Affairs, where she held various positions, including in Bern and New York.
 From 2004 to 2006, she taught on global governance in the Department of Sociology at the University of Lucerne.

 She initially worked at the Swiss Embassy in Cairo and was desk officer for the European Bank for Reconstruction and Development and Nuclear Safety in Central and Eastern Europe.

+United Nations

 From 2010 to 2012, Egger was posted to Amman as a senior adviser at the office of the UN Commissioner General for the United Nations Relief Agency for Palestinian Refugees and Refugees (UNRWA).